Liberal Democratic Party (Japan): Ideology and political stance

-The 2019–2020 Japan–South Korea trade dispute was triggered by the Japanese government's exclusion of South Korea from the trade 'white list'.
-Germany's newspaper, Süddeutsche Zeitung criticized only the Japan's government, because the Japanese politicians and Japan's governments have never properly reflected on their historical perceptions related to Japanese war crimes in World War II.
-According to Michael J. Green in January 2022, presidential candidates in the 2022 South Korean presidential election are willing to improve relations with Japan, but Japanese political leaders are not willing to improve relations with South Korea.

-Major LDP politicians tend to deny that comfort women were forced sexual slavery by the Empire of Japan.

-Historical
+The LDP has also been compared to the corporatist-inspired model of conservative parties, such as the Christian Democratic Union of Germany, in its relative openness towards economic interventionism, mixed market coordination and public expenditure, when compared to neoliberal orthodoxy.

+History

 In the case of the LDP administration under the 1955 System in Japan, their degree of economic control was stronger than that of Western conservative governments; it was also positioned closer to social democracy.
 Since the 1970s, the oil crisis has slowed economic growth and increased the resistance of urban citizens to policies that favor farmers.
 To maintain its dominant position, the LDP sought to expand party supporters by incorporating social security policies and pollution measures advocated by opposition parties.
 It was also historically closely positioned to corporate statism.

-Before the 1990s, the LDP was in a liberal-conservative and conservative-liberal position with a more moderate element of nationalism.
-The LDP opposed the JSP's socialist policy.
-However, after many liberals in the party left the party since the 1990s, the LDP is not classified as a liberal party.

-Policies
+2021 manifesto

-During the 2021 general election the released LDP policy manifesto, titled "Create a new era together with you" included among other things support for:
+During the 2021 general election, the party released the LDP policy manifesto, titled "Create a new era together with you", which included support for policies such as: